-But Musk has done more than disrupt industry itself; he’s used his celebrity status to earn public favor and even crowdfund what are essentially kitschy and ambitious forays into uncharted territory.
+But Musk has done more than disrupt industry itself; he has used his celebrity status to earn public favor and even crowdfund what are essentially kitschy and ambitious forays into uncharted territory.
 The first effort?
 Selling decidedly normcore hats with the project’s tongue-in-cheek name emblazoned on the front.

 The name alone generates giggles and whispers.
-Say the word “flamethrower” and virtually everyone envisions something from the flamethrowers used in World Wars 1 and 2 to some sort of sci-fi hero fighting off enemies or dragons with a giant, flame-belching weapon.
+Say the word “flamethrower” and virtually everyone envisions something similar to the flamethrowers used in World Wars 1 and 2 to some sort of sci-fi hero fighting off enemies or dragons with a giant, flame-belching weapon.